Tech

 September 17, 2013

-The web browser is becoming more and more important in our digital life.
-One important problem with the web browser is that it has to actually open a page when a call comes in.
+The web browser is becoming more and more important in our digital lives.
+One important problem with the web browser is it has to actually open a page when a call comes in.
 For example, if your CRM tool is web-based, this is the easiest way to look up a contact or phone number.

 On a side note, it should not only work with snom ONE, but also with other CSTA-compatible services in the network.